TrafficGuard/sophia/docs/docs/observability.md

 LOG_PRETTY=true
 ```

-Any TypeScript file which is used as an application entry point should being with
+Any TypeScript file which is used as an application entry point should being with the following import to ensure the logger is instrumented.

 `import '#fastify/trace-init/trace-init';`

-to ensure the logger is instrumented.

-## OpenTelemetry tracing
+### OpenTelemetry tracing

 Tracing is implemented with OpenTelemetry.
 The environment variables which configure tracing are:
 ```